PDA44719/coursework-1-software-engineering/README.md

 ### Going Beyond the Teaching Material
 There are numerous things that I have done to go beyond the teaching material.
-Firstly, I have created a class to create the charts, and I have looked into privacy and encapsulation [A].
+Firstly, I have created a class to create the charts, and I have looked into privacy and encapsulation [1].
 As I do not want users to be able to modify my charts and use them to potentially misinform other users, I have made all the attributes and methods private.
-Then, I have created some getter methods [B] that allow users to access the charts, but they are not allowed to modify them.
+Then, I have created some getter methods [2] that allow users to access the charts, but they are not allowed to modify them.

-Apart from that, through a combination of defining the width and height of elements like graphs in my dashboard, I am allowing users with different screen sizes to be able to visualize the graphs properly (for this, I have looked into viewport units [C], which are defined as 'vh' within my code).
+Apart from that, through a combination of defining the width and height of elements like graphs in my dashboard, I am allowing users with different screen sizes to be able to visualize the graphs properly (for this, I have looked into viewport units [3], which are defined as 'vh' within my code).

 Furthermore, I have created charts that are more advanced than the ones shown in our lectures (e.g., I have created a treemap with a color scale, bar charts with error bars), I have created multiple callbacks that allow for a high